alexmatskevych/em_boundary_prediction/README.md

 3: (optional) config_folder the folder which the configs are in, needed for starting with sBatch default="./configs/"

 4: (optional) max_train_iters number of training iterations, default=100000

+For example:

+train.py /path/to/project_folder/ affinities_with_trafo --config_folder /path/to/config_folder/ --max_train_iters 10000